yorickdowne/grafana-for-rpool/README.md

 For beacon:<br />
 `nano ~/.rocketpool/chains/eth2/start-beacon.sh`

-The startup line might then look like this if `--blst` is also added:<br />
+The startup line might then look like this if `--blst` and `--head-sync` are also added:<br />
-`<Original Line ends with --rpc-port 5052> --blst --monitoring-host 0.0.0.0`
+`<Original Line ends with --rpc-port 5052> --blst --head-sync --monitoring-host 0.0.0.0`

 For validator:<br />
 `nano ~/.rocketpool/chains/eth2/start-validator.sh`